Understanding plasticity in neural networks: Background

 We will also take interest in the covariance structure of the gradients of different data points in the input distribution, a property relevant to both optimization and generalization \citep{fort2019stiffness,lyle2022learning}.
 We will estimate this covariance structure by sampling $k$ training points $\bx_1, \dots, \bx_k$, and computing the matrix $C_k \in \mathbb{R}^{k \times k}$ defined entrywise as

-If the off-diagonal entries of $C_k$ contain many negative values, this indicates interference between inputs, wherein the network cannot reduce its loss on one region without increasing its loss on another.
-If the matrix $C_k$ exhibits low rank (which, given a suitable ordering $\sigma$ of the data points $\bx_{\sigma(1)}, \dots, bx_{\sigma(k)}$ will yield a block structure) then the gradients are degenerate and largely colinear, which can indicate either generalization when their dot product is positive, or interference when their dot product is negative.
+If the off-diagonal entries of $C_k$ contain many negative values, this indicates interference between inputs, wherein the network cannot reduce its loss on one subset without increasing its loss on another.
+If the matrix $C_k$ exhibits low rank (which, given a suitable ordering $\sigma$ of the data points $\bx_{\sigma(1)}, \dots, \bx_{\sigma(k)}$ will yield a block structure) then the gradients are approximately colinear, which can indicate either generalization when their dot product is positive, or interference when their dot product is negative.